olneyhymn/ulsterworldly.com/content/post/machen-christianity-and-liberalism.md

 Do you want me to tell you what the fundamental fault with the church today is?
 It is this—the modern preacher, whether in the Sunday-school class, or in the home or in the pulpit, is feverishly engaged in an absolutely impossible task.
 He is engaged in calling the “righteous” to repentance, in trying to bring men into the church, and at the same time permit them to retain their pride in their own goodness.
 Even our Lord did not succeed in calling the righteous to repentance, in trying to bring men to the church, and at the same time permit them to retain their pride in their am goodness.
 Even our Lord did not succeed in calling the righteous to repentance, and probably we shall be no more successful than He.
 At the very basis of Christian preaching is the mystery of the consciousness of sin and that is produced by the Holy Spirit, and when a man comes under the conviction of sin his whole attitude is changed.

 These are the two presuppositions of the Christian message—the Christian view of the awful holiness of God and the Christian view of the terrible guilt of sin.
-God could only bring sinful man into His presence through the atoning death of Jesus Christ our Lord, but' the account of that gospel is found in the Bible and with regard to the Bible modern Liberalism differs fundamentally from Christianity.
+God could only bring sinful man into His presence through the atoning death of Jesus Christ our Lord, but the account of that gospel is found in the Bible and with regard to the Bible modern Liberalism differs fundamentally from Christianity.

 ##### The Bible Absolutely Unique